signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 Click the _Create security group_ button.

-2. **Create the database instance** Go to your AWS console and start typing:
+**3. Create the database instance** Go to your AWS console and start typing:

 ![image](https://user-images.githubusercontent.com/125164513/227399066-f5f04a34-98ed-42ad-a282-adb36a4f0dce.png)